17 Best Customer Support Platform Portals in 2025

 Pricing

 NICE has several different pricing options.
 The cheapest plan, starting at $71/month (billed monthly), provides digital recording and prebuilt data templates.
-The most expensive plan, costing $249/month (billed monthly), gives you AI that’s fully trained to meet your operational needs.

 The Bottom Line